-- 2 tsp olive or canola oil, divided
+- 2 tsp extra light olive or canola oil divided (to cook pancakes)

-- In a saucepan, add the berries, lemon juice, sugar, cornstarch, and water and bring to boil.
-Continue cooking until syrup thickens.
+- In a saucepan, combine lemon juice, mixed berries, sugar, cornstarch, and water.

-- In a separate bowl, mix the eggs until foamy.
-Add the ricotta, sugar, lemon juice, oil, milk and mix.
+- In a separate mixing bowl, whip your eggs until they are slightly foamy.
+Then add the ricotta, sugar, lemon juice, oil, and milk; mix just until combined.

-- In a large skillet, heat 1 Tbsp butter and a 1 tsp oil.
+- In a large skillet, heat 1 tsp oil, and 1 Tbsp butter.